All Behavior & Sensory

 Apr 28, 2022 · 6 min read

 Let’s talk homework!
-If you are a parent to a school-aged child with autism, you may find it challenging to encourage your child to complete homework assignments.
-Children with autism will often...
+If you are a parent to a school-aged autistic child, you may find it challenging to encourage your child to complete homework assignments.
+Autistic children will often engage in undesired behaviors, such as noncompliance, aggression, or full-blown tantrums.

 MC